-Don't bite or chew on the side where implants are installed (the most challenging is the first month after the surgery, bite on the implants though isn't allowed during the healing period, that is 3 - 6 months).
+Don't bite or chew on the side where implants are installed (the first month after the surgery is the most challenging, biting on the implants is however not allowed during the whole healing period)

-First 14 days after the surgery eat only soft food (porridge is the best choice)
+Eat only soft food first 14 days after the surgery (pureed food is the best choice)

-The first day don't clean up the implant and area next to it, neither with toothbrush or dental floss.
-Only clean the area next to it.
+Don't clean up the implant and area next to it the first day, neither with toothbrush or dental floss.
+However, clean the rest of your mouth thoroughly..
 Starting from the second day, you can start cleaning the implants with what your dental hygienist recommended (dental floss or ultra soft toothbrush).

 If you use tooth prosthesis, avoid wearing it the first month after the surgery.
 If you must wear it for aesthetic reasons, it mustn't contact with the implants (the pressure would apply on them, making them sway) - it is recommended to check with your dentist or dental technician in order to avoid complications.

-During an appointment with a dentist or dental hygienist tell them about implant, even after you have crown or a fixing bridge.
+During an appointment with a dentist or dental hygienist tell them about your implant, even after you have a crown or a dental bridge installed.

-A day after surgery start using a soft toothbrush.
+Start using a soft toothbrush the day after surgery.
 During the first week, start rinsing your mouth with Curasept or Corsodyl, which disinfect your mouth.
 Don't swallow!.

-In first 24 house don't rinse in order to not cause bleeding
+During first 24 hours don't rinse in order not to cause bleeding

 Antibiotics: we recommend penicillin, if you have allergy to it, the alternative is ofloxacin.